 In order to provide you with assurance that we will hold your personal information securely we achieved the ISO 27001 Information Security Management accreditation.
 This is an internationally recognised information security standard, which is externally audited on a regular basis to ensure we comply.
 We also meet NHS information management standards through its NHS Information Governance Toolkit accreditation.

-You can find out more information on our information security policies, ISO 27001 and related guidance.
+Find out more about our information security policies, and ISO accreditation and related guidance.

 How long we keep your information

 We do not, ordinarily, keep your personal information indefinitely.
 The length of time we keep personal information varies depending upon why we collected the information and any rules relating to keeping it.
 If there are no specific rules we may keep personal information for shorter periods.

 For more information on the length of time we keep your personal information, please see our records retention schedules.

 Who to contact about the information we hold about you